PlantBasedTendies/LlamaIndexApps/README.md

 # LlamaIndex Experimentation
-LlamaIndex Experimentation is a repo to store experiments conducted with LlamaIndex.
+LlamaIndex Experimentation is a repo to store experiments conducted with LlamaIndex's integrated RAG framework.

 Requirements include:
 * llama-index